 “Getting a flu shot each year is an easy way to potentially avoid getting the flu and spreading it to your family,” said Anne Platt, CEO of Sutter Amador Hospital.
 “We are happy to partner to provide two free flu clinics this fall and encourage everyone to attend to help protect the most vulnerable in our community.”

-Cases of influenza can show up as early as November, with the flu season lasting through April.
+Cases of influenza can show up as early as October, with the flu season lasting through April.
+No matter your age, gender or zip code, you are at risk of getting the flu.
+Getting an annual flu shot is the first and most important step in preventing its spread.
 Sutter Amador Hospital recommends that everyone in the community, who can get vaccinated, should get vaccinated.